Free Buyers Guide

 Myths and misconceptions about Microinverters.

 There are a lot of myths and misconceptions about microinverters out there.
-If you’re looking to figure out the best type of solar inverter for your system and your home, you’ll want to get to the truth.
-And you’ll want to do it sooner rather than later.
+If you’re looking to figure out the best type of solar inverter for your system and your home, you’ll want to get an honest perspective.

-At Penrith Solar Centre, we exclusively install microinverter solar systems.
+At Penrith Solar Centre, we mostly install microinverter solar systems.
 We’re a bit biased about whether or not you should install them on your home for a variety of reasons.
-If you’re interested in learning why we like microinverters, you might want to check out the following article titled, What Are the Benefits of a Microinverter System?

 We’re going to take a look at what’s underneath the common misconceptions about microinverters and their performance.